-Load and performance tests are critical steps in going live procedures, as they help expose and identify potential performance killers.
-These tests provide insight for how a site will perform in the wild under peak traffic spikes.
+Load and performance tests can help expose and identify potential performance killers.
+These tests provide insight for how a site will perform during peak traffic spikes.

 Before you start, it's important to understand the difference between load and performance testing and know when to use each.